xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-categorised/native-files/native-files/nput.md

 If specified, `encoding` is either:

-- a character vector from the first column in the table File Encodings on page 1.
+- a character vector from the first column in the table [File Encodings](../../../system-functions-a-z/system-functions-a-z/nget.md).
 If `encoding` specifies a UTF format, it may be qualified with -BOM  (e.g. UTF-8-BOM), which causes a Byte Order Mark (BOM) to be written at the beginning of the file or -NOBOM which does not.
 If the -BOM or -NOBOM suffix is omitted, UTF-8 defaults to UTF-8-NOBOM, while the other UTF formats default to -BOM.
 - a 256-element numeric vector that maps each possible byte value (0-255) to a  Unicode code point (1st element = Unicode code point corresponding to byte value 0, and so on). ¯1 indicates that the corresponding byte value is not mapped to any character.
 Apart from ¯1, no value may appear in the table more than once.